 Slow Down and Enjoy

 Try to create an environment that is as calming as possible.
 Make sure they have plenty of places to relax and sit down.
-Schedule the day in a way that gives your loved one time to rest as well as engage with others.Tags: Alzheimer Disease, Dementia, Victim of Dementia
+Schedule the day in a way that gives your loved one time to rest as well as engage with others.Tags: Alzheimer Disease, Dementia, family, Victim of Dementia